bongiozzo/musica_mustdie/output/band_equinoxovthegods.md

 * C группой "Aeon" Daniel Dlimi (guitar), Arttu Malkki (drums)
 * C группой "The Equinox ov the Gods" Daniel Dlimi (guitar), Arttu Malkki (drums)

+## Публикации

+### 01.06.2003 reviews How can you transform Death-Doom metal to gothic-rock?

+<p>Do you remember SENTENCED 'Amok' album, where Taneli Jarva (The Black League) sang.
+We listened to many bands with such shouting-growling vocals for these 8 years.
+Veterans of this genre - swedes EQUINOX OV THE GODS - were not very popular, because two previous album were released on greece label Unisound.
+We can listen to third album...
+Everything is begining with voices of war, like SENTENCED had, then vocal is coming, like SENTENCED had, but everything is finishing by melodies, like SENTENCED had on 'Amok'.
+I think, you have recieved main 'landmark'.
+But music was recorded too lightly and keyboards are leading instrument.
+Death-Doom of past century transformed to gothic-rock of this century...
+Only there is not tender vocal...
+You can listen to.</p>

+Автор: Vit Belov

 ## Обсуждения